 The country of Costa Rica just got a whole hell of a lot more bright and colorful.

-On Tuesday, the Central American country became the first to legally recognize same-sex marriage.
+The Central American country became the first to legally recognize same-sex marriage.
 In a post to his Twitter account, Costa Rican President Carlos Alvarado Quesada wrote in celebration of the day saying, “Today we celebrate liberty, equality, and our democratic institutions.
 May empathy and love be the compass that guide us forward and allow us to move forward and build a country that has room for everyone.”

 The decision to ensure marriage equality came at the hands of an August 2018 ruling by the country’s Constitutional Court.